A Truvada lawsuit is a claim against the pharmaceutical company Gilead Sciences, Inc. for the dangerous side effects of Truvada.

 The bulk of these lawsuits deal with the claim that Gilead Sciences, Inc. knew that Truvada carried serious design defects that cause severe side effects.
 Gilead also failed to warn doctors or patients of those risks.

-The lawsuits claim that Gilead knew that the drug TDF was very toxic in the prescribed doses, and even sought a safer version of it right after TDF was approved by the FDA in 2001.8 Nevertheless, Gilead continued to tout TDF and Truvada as “risk-free,” even after the FDA reprimanded them in 2002 and 2003 for false claims that TDF did not put a patient's bone density or kidneys in jeopardy.9 Truvada continued to be marketed as a non-toxic drug that did not imperil a patient's bone density or kidneys, in spite of a growing body of scientific evidence to the contrary.10
+The lawsuits claim that Gilead knew that the drug TDF was very toxic in the prescribed doses.
+And the company even sought a safer version of it right after TDF was approved by the FDA in 2001.8 Nevertheless, Gilead continued to tout TDF and Truvada as “risk-free.”
+This even after the FDA reprimanded them in 2002 and 2003 for false claims that TDF did not put a patient's bone density or kidneys in jeopardy.9 Truvada continued to be marketed as a safe drug.
+This in spite of a growing body of scientific evidence to the contrary.10

 3.2.
 Claims that Gilead withheld a safer drug